jgreenrise/Java/Multithread/src/p_raceCondition/Read.md

     	BETA-3 doubled bags
     We need to buy: 512 bags of chips

+Output 3 Detailed

+    APLHA-1 added 3 bags
+    		APLHA-1 Number of Parties (to trip the barrier, Waiting for Barrier to Lift): 10, 5 APLHA-2 added 3 bags
+    		APLHA-2 Number of Parties (to trip the barrier, Waiting for Barrier to Lift): 10, 6 APLHA-3 added 3 bags
+    		APLHA-3 Number of Parties (to trip the barrier, Waiting for Barrier to Lift): 10, 7 APLHA-4 added 3 bags
+    		APLHA-4 Number of Parties (to trip the barrier, Waiting for Barrier to Lift): 10, 8 APLHA-0 added 3 bags
+    		APLHA-0 Number of Parties (to trip the barrier, Waiting for Barrier to Lift): 10, 9 APLHA-1 Moving on to some other task Thu Apr 16 18:11:54 PDT 2020 APLHA-3 Moving on to some other task Thu Apr 16 18:11:54 PDT 2020 APLHA-0 Moving on to some other task Thu Apr 16 18:11:54 PDT 2020 APLHA-2 Moving on to some other task Thu Apr 16 18:11:54 PDT 2020 APLHA-4 Moving on to some other task Thu Apr 16 18:11:54 PDT 2020 BETA-1 doubled bags at time: Thu Apr 16 18:11:54 PDT 2020 BETA-4 doubled bags at time: Thu Apr 16 18:11:55 PDT 2020
+    BETA-3 doubled bags at time: Thu Apr 16 18:11:55 PDT 2020
+    BETA-5 doubled bags at time: Thu Apr 16 18:11:55 PDT 2020
+    BETA-2 doubled bags at time: Thu Apr 16 18:11:55 PDT 2020
+    We need to buy: 512 bags of chips

 # Cyclic Barrier - Ex 2 - Multi player Game

 Requirement: